a2docs/salters-chemistry/oz/kinetics.md

 ### Maxwell-Boltzmann distribution curves

 Maxwell-Boltzmann distribution curves can be used to explain the qualitative effects of temperature changes and catalysts on rate of reaction.

 Using a catalyst is shown on the left.
 Increasing temperature is shown on the right.

 <img src="https://i.imgur.com/4hXr0dQ.png" width="420px">

-When a catalyst is added, the activation energy of a reaction decreases.
+When a catalyst is added, the activation enthalpy of a reaction decreases.
 Therefore, the proportion of particles with at least this much energy increases (see shaded areas).
-When the temperature is increased, the proportion of particles with kinetic energies greater than the activation increases.
+When the temperature is increased, the proportion of particles with kinetic energies greater than the activation enthalpy increases.

 ### Measuring rate of reaction

 Rate of reaction can be measured with various methods.

-* Graph of concentration plotted against time (gradient of a tangent shows the rate of reaction at a given time).
+* Graph of concentration plotted against time.
 * Measure temperature change (and plot this on a graph against time).
 * Take samples and titrate at regular intervals.
 * Measure mass lost or volume of gas given.